 1. Check the Technical Specsheet on Manufacturer’s Website

-One of the easiest and the most definitive ways to check whether your motherboard has quad channel memory support or not is to head over to its manufacturer website.
+One of the easiest and the most definitive ways to check whether your motherboard has quad-channel memory support is to head over to its manufacturer’s website.

-You can see that in the memory section of the spec sheet it clearly indicates that this motherboard features quad channel memory.
+You can see that the memory section of the spec sheet indicates that this motherboard features quad-channel memory.

-Another very simple way to identify whether your motherboard has quad channel memory support or not is to check how many RAM slots it has.
+Another straightforward way to identify whether your motherboard has quad-channel memory support is to check how many RAM slots it has.

-Motherboards with quad channel memory support almost always have 8 or more RAM slots.
+Motherboards with quad-channel memory support almost always have eight or more RAM slots.

 In majority of the cases, motherboard with quad channel memory support have 8 or more RAM slots.

-Take for instance, ASUS ROG Zenith II Extreme Alpha again, you can see that this motherboard has 8 memory slots.
+Take, for instance, ASUS ROG Zenith II Extreme Alpha again.
+You can see that this motherboard has eight memory slots.

-The motherboard above has 8 RAM slots, 4 on each side of the CPU socket.
-This indicates that it would support quad channel memory.
+The motherboard above has 8 RAM slots, four on each side of the CPU socket.
+This indicates that it would support quad-channel memory.

-- The right motherboard – Again, as explained earlier, these generally have 8 RAM slots.
+- The correct motherboard – As explained earlier, these generally have 8 RAM slots.

-Needless to say both the workstation grade motherboards and the CPUs that go with them are super-expensive.
+Both the workstation-grade motherboards and the CPUs that go with them are super-expensive.

-Once you have the right motherboard and the right CPU, you will need to make sure that you plug your RAM sticks in the right slots to enable quad channel.
+Once you have the correct motherboard and the right CPU, you must make sure that you plug your RAM sticks in the correct slots to enable a quad-channel.

-In other words, if you have 4 RAM sticks, you can’t just plug them in random slots and expect them to work in Quad channel.
+In other words, if you have 4 RAM sticks, you can’t just plug them in random slots and expect them to work in the quad-channel.

-Instead, you will need to consult the motherboard’s manual in order to figure out where to plug in the RAM sticks.
+Instead, you must consult the motherboard’s manual to figure out where to plug in the RAM sticks.

-You basically need to look out for the labels on the RAM slots.
-For instance the following is the layout diagram for ASUS X299X Designare 10G motherboard.
+It would be best to look out for the RAM slots’ labels.
+For instance, the following is the layout diagram for ASUS X299X Designare 10G motherboard.